 CUL4A is the ubiquitin ligase component of a multimeric complex involved in the degradation of DNA damage-response proteins (Liu et al., 2009 [PubMed 19481525]).[supplied by OMIM, Oct 2009]

 GeneCards Summary for CUL4A Gene

 CUL4A (Cullin 4A) is a Protein Coding gene.
 Diseases associated with CUL4A include Xeroderma Pigmentosum, Variant Type.
-Among its related pathways are Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Among its related pathways are Nucleotide excision repair and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
 GO annotations related to this gene include ubiquitin protein ligase binding.
 An important paralog of this gene is CUL4B.

 UniProtKB/Swiss-Prot for CUL4A Gene